xeneta/ratestask/README.md

 * Use dates in YYYY-MM-DD format for the API.
 There is no need of more complicated date processing.

+* Feel free to modify the database schema in any way you like, if you find that necessary.

+* If you have any questions, don't hesitate to ask us.

+* We would like your feedback - Let us know how much time you spent on the task or about any difficulties you run into.

 # Initial setup